decaf-dev/obsidian-export-browser-tabs/README.md

 1. Open the Obsidian command prompt (cmd + shift + p)
 2. Type `Export tabs from browser`
 3. Press enter
-4. See your tab links in your note

 ## Development